14 Top-Rated Lakes in Texas

 4. Caddo Lake

-On the west end of the lake, along the Cypress Bayou, Caddo Lake State Park is a central spot for recreation.
+Caddo Lake State Park is a central spot for recreation on the west end of the lake, along the Cypress Bayou.
 The state park features hiking trails and campgrounds, but the real reason to visit is its access to the water.
-Caddo Lake features over 40 miles of scenic paddling trails, and the state park has canoe rentals available.
+Caddo Lake has over 40 miles of scenic paddling trails, and the state park has canoe rentals available.
 The state park also features a fishing pier.

 5. Canyon Lake

-A jewel of Texas Hill Country, Canyon Lake is halfway between San Antonio and Austin, and a 30-minute drive from New Braunfels.
+Canyon Lake is a jewel of Texas Hill Country, halfway between San Antonio and Austin, and a 30-minute drive from New Braunfels.
 The lake is on the Guadalupe River, and the water is incredibly clear.
 Canyon Lake is popular for all sorts of recreation like boating, fishing, and lakeside hiking.

 6. Sam Rayburn Reservoir

-In deep East Texas, Sam Rayburn Reservoir is a popular recreation lake operated by the Army Corps of Engineers.
-Parks and public space line this massive human-made reservoir that encompasses over 110,000 acres.
 The lake reaches a depth of 80 feet and sustains a very healthy population of largemouth bass.
-These fish help Sam Rayburn receive notoriety as one of the best bass fishing lakes in Texas.
+These fish help Sam Rayburn receive notoriety as one of the top bass fishing lakes in Texas.

 The U.S. Army Corps of Engineers operates a dozen park facilities on the lake.
 Most of these parks have hiking trails, picnic areas, scenic overlooks, and boat ramps.
 Everything from primitive campgrounds to luxury cottages also surrounds the lake.